vimukthi-nm2309242/CMPS-350-Project/README.md

    - When user clicks on the register button it displays appropriate message
    - However, requires functions to work with admin page such as "approval feature"
    - Needs data persistence system because when user clicks different course to register it does not work as expected.

+4. Use case 4
+   - Created the report basically
+   - This displays the courses student has successfully completed, courses in progress and the pending courses.
+   - When student is in registration page, beside the search bar there is a button which takes them to the page which displays all that info.
+   - This works properly as it reads from the json files
+   - However the pending courses require the implementation of persistence to make it work properly.